The 2021 MLB season is back! But blackouts are still here.

 What is a live blackout, exactly?

 Before every MLB season, executives sit down and decide which broadcasting companies get the rights to which games.
 Often, a regional TV affiliate, such as your local Fox, NBC, or ABC TV station, gets exclusive rights to games played by the local teams, and they don’t share.
 They also don’t live stream games online much of the time.
-Even MLB itself can’t broadcast those games online or on TV within that geographic market.
+Even MLB can’t broadcast those games online or on TV within that geographic market.

-You can find out which games will be blacked out in advance using MLB.tv’s regularly updated list or using the MLB blackout map below.
+You can find out which games will be blacked out in advance using MLB.tv’s regularly updated list or the MLB blackout map below.

 - “We’re sorry.
 The broadcasters’ required blackout checks cannot be performed at this time.
 Please try again in a few moments.”